palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/deployment-walkthru.rst

 Deploying the website
 =====================

-This guide will walk you through the specific tasks, in order, necessary to deploy the `downloads website <apps/calaccess_downloads_site.html>`_.
+This guide will walk you through executing the specific Fabric tasks, in order, necessary to deploy the `downloads website <apps/calaccess_downloads_site.html>`_.

 --------------------------------------------